Tom de Paor: Exhibitions

-In 2000 he was invited to design the inaugural Irish representation at the Venice Architecture Biennale and he contributed to subsequent Irish Pavilions in 2006, 2008 and in 2010, which he co-curated.
+In 1999 he contributed to the Arts Council of Ireland Schools Show and in 2000 he was invited to design the inaugural Irish representation at the Venice Architecture Biennale and he contributed to subsequent Irish Pavilions in 2006, 2008 and in 2010, which he co-curated.
 He exhibited in the international pavilion in 2010 and 2018.
 He represented Europe in New Trends of Architecture Europe and Japan in 2001.

+In 2010 he made a pavilion for EVA International, in 2015 he contributed a board game to The Souvenir Project at LIMINAL, and in 2025 he coauthored the inaugural Royal Hibernian Academy pavilion.

-In 2022 de Paor staged the retrospective exhibition ‘i see Earth: building and ground: 1991–2021’, supported by the Arts Council of Ireland, The Irish Architecture Foundation, Visual Carlow, and curated by N. Weadick.
-He works with Peter Maybury under the imprint Gall.
+In 2022 de Paor staged the retrospective exhibition ‘i see Earth: building and ground: 1991–2021’, supported by the Arts Council of Ireland, The Irish Architecture Foundation and Visual Carlow.

+He also designed two stage sets for Manchán Magan.

+His drawings have been exhibited internationally, including the Royal Academy, and the Venice Biennale.
+His notebooks were the subject of an exhibition, and later published.
+His watercolours were the subject of a solo show at the Sarah Walker Gallery.